marwan42069/network-rising-story/character-cheat-sheets/mike.md

 # Richard: Character cheat sheet
 **Name:** Michael Ropini

-**Story role:** Richard's employer and mentor but also an anti-villain
+**Story role:** Richard's employer and mentor but also an anti-villain.
+Long and Richard eventually discover that he is procuring unwilling human subjects for his longevity experiments.

-**Story goal:** prevent biological death
+**Story goal:** prevent biological death by any means necessary

-**Story motivation:** his parents died prematurely from stress and he doesn't want people to have to go through that
+**Story motivation:** his parents died prematurely from stress and he doesn't want people to have to go through that.

 ## THE BASICS
 **Full Name:** Michael Giacomo Ropini